mmisw/mmiorr-docs/docs/faq.md

 #### I want to submit my vocabulary as a "test".
 How do I do that?

 Submit your vocabulary per the usual instructions.
-However, in the metadata section, for "authority abbreviation", please use "testing", "mmitest", or a string with prefix "test_" (or "testing_") or suffix "_test" (or "_testing").
-Case is ignored.
+You will have the option to define its status as 'testing'.

 #### When creating a vocabulary, are there any best practices for creating term fields?